z0w0/helm/README.md

 The following is a list of major issues that need to be tackled in the future:

 * Improve the API.
 See [issue #4](https://github.com/z0w0/helm/issues/4).
-* Backend wise, it would be nice to use GLFW/OpenGL instead of SDL/Cairo (at the very least SDL/OpenGL).
+* Backend wise, it would be nice to use SDL2/OpenGL instead of SDL2/Cairo.
   See [issue #1](https://github.com/z0w0/helm/issues/1).
 * Optimizations and testing.
 This is a early release of the engine so obviously little testing or optimizations have been done.